K-12 Outreach & STEM Programs

 High School Health Career Program

 The High School Health Careers Program (HSHCP) targets Massachusetts high school students from disadvantaged backgrounds and/or groups that are under-represented in biomedical research, biotechnology and the health professions.
-These students spend several weeks in academic enrichment classes and internships in the healthcare and science professions.
 Each year, the group visits Cummings School, where they attend a lecture on possible careers within veterinary medicine followed by a tour of the campus and an admissions information session.

 Worcester Technical High School

+Cummings School has collaborated with Worcester Technical High School (WTHS) to establish a primary care clinic for under-served animals and their owners.
+Located at the high school, the clinic assists economically disadvantaged segments of the Worcester population.
 The educational purpose of the clinic is to provide hands-on, vocational education to veterinary assistant students from WTHS and primary care instruction and responsibility for Cummings School fourth-year veterinary students.
-We hope to add veterinary technician students from area community college programs in a second phase of clinic development.